SHaruto0/Computer-Vision/Classification/WRN/README.md

 # Wide ResNet (WRN-28-10) Implemented from Scratch

-This project implements and trains a Wide ResNet (WRN-28-10) from scratch in PyTorch for image classification on a tree and object dataset.
+This project implements and trains **Wide ResNet (WRN-28-10)** from scratch in PyTorch for image classification.

-The architecture uses wide residual blocks to improve feature learning and follows the original WRN design.
+The architecture follows the Wide Residual Network design, which increases the width of residual blocks instead of simply increasing depth.

 ---